rethinkdb/rethinkdb/docs/index.rst

 - The ``flush_all`` command is not supported.
 - The ``stat`` command returns different statistics than specified in the protocol.
-Some of the statistics that do not make sense in the context of a persistent engine are removed, and new statitics are added.
+Some of the statistics that do not make sense in the context of a persistent engine are removed, and new statistics are added.

 -----------